 In the local media you can read a heartbreaking and positive story about an old lady whose books will be republished by an awake teacher with the Pazardzhik taxpayers' money.
-The Municipality of Pazardzhik will finance the printing book by Bistra Rindova "Pages from the past of Pazardzhik"(according to Iliya Mihailov the emblematic for the town and the region).
+The Municipality of Pazardzhik will finance the printing book by Bistra Rindova "Pages from the past of Pazardzhik".
 The news was announced by the teacher Iliya Mihaylov, who is also the organizer of the historical club, and on whose initiative this significant historical study(according to his words) of Bistra Rindova will have a second printing.
 The first, published in 1995, was small and quickly sold out.
 The news item reports that she is a researcher(with 15 historical books about Pazardzhik), that she has worked in Pazardzhik(what is not said), what exactly her research is only mentioned as being about Pazardzhik. Общината ще финансира емблематична книга на Бистра Риндова (marica.bg)

 What the information about the author omits is that she was a Colonel(Pedagogue, which translated from the time of Communism means ideological training and preparation against Western Ideological Diversion) in the Communist Militia, worked in the only school in Bulgaria during Communism for senior police officers(located in Pazardzhik) and that she was the head of a group involved in collecting and preserving information about Russian troops during the Russo-Turkish War, working together with the Russian Foreign Intelligence responsible for these archives.